soulhotel/userChrome-Companion/README.md

 <details><summary>Click to expand</summary>

-> May 3-5
+> May 3-5 v0.1

-Design Stage rough draft.
+A rough draft to start off the Design Stage.
 Drag and drop mostly complete.
-Notification system needed extensive work.
+A notification's system is needed for dynamic messages and inputs.
+I may have went overboard.

 https://github.com/user-attachments/assets/dd301064-e785-466d-ab76-1179ff0cfc65

 > May 6th

-- [uc Notify](https://github.com/soulhotel/uc-notify) (Notification UI/UX kit) complete.
+[uc Notify](https://github.com/soulhotel/uc-notify) (Notification UI/UX kit) completed.
 Tabs renamed to Folders (logical).
-Options look more like tabs.
-- Visual design adds subtle drop shadows.
-Blur background content on notify summons
+And "options" look more like tabs.
+Visual design adds subtle drop shadows to the list of options.
+And background Sidebar content is blurred (visually) upon Notify summons to simulate focus.
+Spacing Corrections.
-- Spacing corrections.

 https://github.com/user-attachments/assets/ab77a259-33a2-4977-961f-14965a69f9a2

-> May 31st
+> May 31st v0.5

-- Sidebar Toolbar added.
-Edit Mode, New Tab (option), New Folder.
-Edit Mode (Sidebar Toolbar) functionality complete.
-- Spawning New Option or New Folder (Sidebar Toolbar) functionality complete.
+A Sidebar Toolbar added to the bottom of options list.
+It includes a New Tab (option) button, New Folder button, and Edit Mode Button.
+Functionality of all three buttons are complete.
+New Tab & New Folder allows the creation of new options and folders through notify input.
+Edit Mode enters Sidebar State that allows quick renaming and deletion of options in the list.
+All functionality complete.

-- Settings UI complete.
-Settings Options functionality complete.
-  - Presets, add to options, overwrite options, import @, import file, delete all options
-- Preset Testing, adding options/folders via text parsed from files locally (like a .txt file), or globally (like a raw github link)
+Settings UI complete.
+Presets, add to options, overwrite options, import @, import file, delete all options.
+Preset Testing, adding options/folders via text parsed from files locally (like a .txt file), or globally (like a raw github link) complete.

+Toggling on/off of individual options started.
+Save/load of toggle state started.
+Appending options character to Window Title started. `version bump to 0.5` (ready for userchrome toggling)

 [./presets/readme](https://github.com/soulhotel/userChrome-Companion/blob/main/presets/readme.md)